-- Staff members are required to complete a concern via My Concern or logging concern form and pass it in person to the DSL/DDSL immediately. - 2.3.6 Ensure that the DSL or DDSL are always available (during school hours, during term-time) to discuss any safeguarding concerns and that all staff are clear upon the course of action they must take if in exceptional circumstances the DSL and DDSL are not available. - In such circumstances where the DSL/DDSL is not available and to ensure no delay exists in escalating, Staff should refer concerns to a member of the senior leadership team and/or take advice from the DSL/DDSL from another school within Soke Education Trust, the CEO and/or take advice from social care. - See Annex C, page 164 of Keeping Children Safe in Education 2023 for details of requirements. - 2.3.7 Liaise with the three safeguarding partners (Local Authority, Integrated Care Board and police) as appropriate and work with other agencies in line with Working Together to Safeguard Children, 2018. - 2.3.8 Nominate a governor for safeguarding and child protection who has undertaken appropriate training. - 2.3.9 Ensure every member of staff and every governor knows: - the name of the Designated Safeguarding Lead/Deputies and their role; - how to identify the signs of abuse and neglect, understanding that children can be at risk of harm inside and outside of the school, inside and outside of home, and online. - that children may not feel ready or know how to tell someone that they are being abused, exploited or neglected and/or they may not recognise their experiences as harmful - how to pass on and record concerns about a pupil/student; - that they have an individual responsibility to be alert to the signs and indicators of abuse and exploitation; and for referring safeguarding concerns to the DSL/DDSL; - what is meant by, and the importance of, showing professional curiosity - that they have a responsibility to provide a safe environment in which children can learn; - where to find the Multi-Agency Procedures on the Safeguarding Children Partnership Board website; - their role in the early help process; - the process for making referrals to children's social care; - the safeguarding response to children who are absent from education, particularly on repeat occasions and/or prolonged periods. - the role of filtering and monitoring and the process for reporting issues - 2.3.10 Ensure all staff receive appropriate safeguarding and child protection training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring, at induction.
-The training should be regularly updated, as required, and at least annually, to continue to provide them with relevant skills and knowledge to safeguard children effectively. - 2.3.11 Ensure that all staff, recognise their duty and feel able to raise concerns about poor or unsafe practice in regard to children and that such concerns are addressed sensitively and effectively in a timely manner in accordance with agreed whistle-blowing policies, including low level concerns and allegations against staff. - 2.3.12 Ensure that parents are informed of the responsibility placed on the school and staff in relation to child protection by setting out these duties in the school website - 2.3.13 Ensure that this policy is available publicly either via the school or by other means.
+- 2.3.7 Liaise with the three safeguarding partners (Local Authority, Integrated Care Board and police) as appropriate and work with other agencies in line with 'Working Together to Safeguard Children, 2023'. - 2.3.8 Nominate a governor for safeguarding and child protection who has undertaken appropriate training. - 2.3.9 Ensure every member of staff and every governor knows: - the name of the Designated Safeguarding Lead/Deputies and their role; - how to identify the signs of abuse and neglect, understanding that children can be at risk of harm inside and outside of the school, inside and outside of home, and online. - that children may not feel ready or know how to tell someone that they are being abused, exploited or neglected and/or they may not recognise their experiences as harmful - how to pass on and record concerns about a pupil/student; - that they have an individual responsibility to be alert to the signs and indicators of abuse and exploitation; and for referring safeguarding concerns to the DSL/DDSL; - what is meant by, and the importance of, showing professional curiosity; - that they have a responsibility to provide a safe environment in which children can learn; - where to find the Multi-Agency Procedures on the Safeguarding Children Partnership Board website; - their role in the early help process; - the process for making referrals to children's social care; - the safeguarding response to children who are absent from education, particularly on repeat occasions and/or prolonged periods. - the role of filtering and monitoring and the process for reporting issues - 2.3.10 Ensure all staff receive appropriate safeguarding and child protection training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring, at induction.
+The training should be regularly updated, as required, and at least annually, to continue to provide them with relevant skills and knowledge to safeguard children effectively. - 2.3.11 Ensure that all staff, recognise their duty and feel able to raise concerns about poor or unsafe practice in regard to children and that such concerns are addressed sensitively and effectively in a timely manner in accordance with agreed whistle-blowing policies, including low level concerns and allegations against staff. - 2.3.12 Ensure that parents are informed of the responsibility placed on the school and staff in relation to child protection by setting out these duties on the school website: - 2.3.13 Ensure that this policy is available publicly either via the school website or in hard copy upon request.

-- 2.3.14 Help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children who have or have had a social worker are experiencing with teachers and school and college leadership staff. - 2.3.15 Where pupils are educated off site or in alternative provision, the school and the provider will have clear procedures about managing safeguarding concerns between the two agencies.
-Written confirmation that the alternative provider has carried out appropriate safeguarding checks on individuals working at the establishment will be sought by the school.
+- 2.3.14 Help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children who have or have had a social worker are experiencing with teachers, and school leadership staff. - 2.3.15 Where pupils are educated off site or in alternative provision, the school and the provider will have clear procedures about managing safeguarding concerns between the two agencies.
+Written confirmation that the alternative provider has carried out appropriate safeguarding checks on individuals working at the establishment will be sought by the school. - If any child is being educated off-site or in alternative provision, the provider must outline and follow their own safeguarding procedures which will have been shared with our school as part of our quality-assurance checks and processes.
+All safeguarding concerns that arise off-site or in alternative provision will also be communicated without delay to a DSL/DDSL at the school via email or telephone call so that appropriate action can be taken.